Telefon Hírmondó: Establishment

 At this time newspapers published in the Austro-Hungarian Empire had to be authorized by the government.
 The contemporary press laws did not apply to a telephone newspaper, and government officials were wary that the Telefon Hírmondó could develop into an "important tool of power", as it could potentially be used to quickly spread strategic, political, and social information.
 The Telefon Hírmondó had started operations based on an informal verbal approval, to demonstrate that the idea was practical.
 After two weeks of successful operation, on 2 March 1893 Puskás sent a letter to Béla Lukács, the Hungarian Minister of Trade, requesting formal authorization to run his "newspaper", under the provisions of the Act No. XXXXI of 1888.
 Included was a request to be assigned 50 years of exclusive rights for operation within the city of Budapest, although the government was eventually unwilling to approve this portion of the request.

 Tividar Puskás died on 16 March 1893, just one month after the Telefon Hírmondó had been launched.
-His brother, Albert Puskás, took over responsibility for the service, moved the center of operations to 24 Ersébet street, and resumed talks with the government for the formal operating authorization.
-Included in these discussions were any fees that should be paid to the government, plus limits on the operation's profits.
+His brother, Albert Puskás, took over responsibility for the service, moved the centre of operations to 24 Erzsébet Street, and resumed talks with the Hungarian government for formal operating authorisation.
+Included in these discussions were any fees that should be paid to the government, as well as limits on the operation's profits.
 Because the initial design had subscribers using their existing telephones to call the Telefon Hírmondó, there was a question as to how much the telephone company should be compensated for the use of its lines.

-While these negotiations were ongoing, Albert Puskás sold the Telefon Hírmondó, along with the associated patent rights, to a local engineer, István Popper.
-Effective 26 September 1894, Popper accepted the governmental authorization conditions.
-The permission to operate included the provision that the Telefon Hírmondó staff would write down the news reports in advance and have them signed by both the manager and the announcer, with copies of the pages sent three times daily to the Budapest Royal Prosecutor and the Budapest Police Department, plus the next day to the concerned ministries.
+While these negotiations were ongoing, Albert Puskás sold the Telefon Hírmondó, along with the associated patent rights, to the engineer István Popper.
+Effective 26 September 1894, Popper accepted the governmental authorisation conditions.
+The permission to operate included the provision that the Telefon Hírmondó staff would write down news reports in advance and have them signed by both the manager and the announcer, with copies sent three times daily to the Budapest Royal Prosecutor and the Budapest Police Department, and on the following day to the relevant government ministries.

 Popper created The Telefonhírmondó Joint stock company, modernized the equipment, and broadened the range of the programmes.
 In October 1894, the offices were moved to 22 Kerepesi street, with Emile von Szveties acting as the technical director.
 The company constructed its own one-way telephone network, independent of the local telephone company, to provide a continuous service to subscribers.